BEHIND THE WHEEL: Hyundai i30N Fastback

 While in Tasmania for a conference, I was given a Hyundai i30 Active.
 Prior to landing, I managed expectations by telling myself that it will only be a week and this is only temporary.
 Like many courtesy cars of the past, they bring me down by being unstable on motorways and worst of all, terrible to drive and back to the i30.
 It was not equipped with keyless go and once I got in, a sea of black and grey greeted me.
 Well, what do you expect from thirty-thousand Australian dollars?

 Before going into serious business, I stopped by the best whisky maker we probably never heard of, Sullivans Cove, conveniently eight minutes away from Hobart airport.
 Six kilometres was all it took to reveal what’s underneath this i30.
-It’s 1.6-turbocharged engine pulls strong from the get go, gearbox’s decisive and suspension calibrated well for less than perfect roads.
+It’s 1.6-turbocharged engine pulls strongly from the get go, gearbox’s decisive and suspension calibrated well for less than perfect roads.
 A week with that car got my curiosity for an N.

 One fine engine